Fisher information: Jeffreys prior in Bayesian statistics

 In Bayesian statistics, the Fisher information is used to calculate the Jeffreys prior, which is a standard, non-informative prior for continuous distribution parameters.

 Computational neuroscience

 The Fisher information has been used to find bounds on the accuracy of neural codes.
 In that case, X is typically the joint responses of many neurons representing a low dimensional variable θ (such as a stimulus parameter).
 In particular the role of correlations in the noise of the neural responses has been studied.

-Derivation of physical laws
+Epidemiology

-Fisher information plays a central role in a controversial principle put forward by Frieden as the basis of physical laws, a claim that has been disputed.
+Fisher information was used to study how informative different data sources are for estimation of the reproduction number of SARS-CoV-2.

 Machine learning

 The Fisher information is used in machine learning techniques such as elastic weight consolidation, which reduces catastrophic forgetting in artificial neural networks.

 Fisher information can be used as an alternative to the Hessian of the loss function in second-order gradient descent network training.